BrioniCo/code-template/README.md

 <br>

 To help young children, aged circa 3-6 years old with their spelling by providing a simple and engaging game.
 The game was designed with my own early school age child's needs in mind.
 He is currently learning to sound out and spell small words and so I wanted to create something that he could use to make his learning more fun and interactive.
+It is informed by the written materials his school uses to teach the children their first words.

 Similar to the NYTimes's popular Wordle game, Focal guides the user towards the solution by displaying a green colour block on the game grid if the user has placed the correct letter in the correct place, an orange block if a correct letter has been chosen but put in the wrong place, and a red block if the letter does not feature in the word.
+It is designed to be played along with with full or partial supervision by a child's parents, much in the way homework is overseen by parents.

 <br>